gregorias/anki-code-highlighter/DEV.md

 ### Card template instrumentation mode

-The plugin instruments all card templates by default, because that's what most people will want.
+The plugin instruments all card templates by default, because that’s what most people will want.
 It requires zero-effort from a user to get to what they want, which is being able to highlight code.
-It's non-intrusive, the added styles should not interfere with users' preexisting settings as they are namespaced by a class (`pygments`).
+It’s non-intrusive, the added styles should not interfere with users’ preexisting settings as they are namespaced by a class (`pygments`).

 ### No inline styles

 The add-on uses classes, not inline styles, to support day and night modes.

-### Alternative methods of using highlight.js

-I've added each highlight.js language as a separate script to assets/, and then used another JS script to dynamically load languages.
-This method led to visible lag in rendering as the number of languages grew, so I abandoned this.

-I've then tried detecting which languages are used in the card.
-I had a bug, where I did not properly account for language aliases.
-I've abandoned this way, because I figured that it would way more fool-proof to just use a single highlight.js bundle that has all languages.
-Loading that single file seems to be fast.

 ### Dropping Highlight.js